San Antonio company selling mobile homes through ‘virtual dealership’

 Inside the walls of the ultramodern Geekdom office space downtown, surrounded by hip techies and entrepreneurs, brothers Alberto and Jason Piña are focused on providing a basic type of housing that gets little respect — mobile homes.

-Since launching Braustin Homes in January, the brothers are using virtual reality goggles, drones and e-commerce to provide customers a more progressive and consumer-friendly shopping experience than one typically encounters when buying a home.
+Since launching Braustin Homes in January, the brothers are using virtual reality goggles, drones, and e-commerce to provide customers with a more progressive and consumer-friendly shopping experience than one typically encounters when buying a home.

 Photo: Alma E. Hernandez /For The San Antonio Express-News – Leroy Chavez, a client of Braustin Homes, “tours” his future home using a pair of virtual reality goggles at the Geekdom office space in downtown San Antonio, while company President Alberto Piña watches.
 The company makes most of its sales online and over the phone.

-The brothers’ goal is to put as many working people as possible into quality, affordable homes.
+The brothers’ goal is to put as many hard-working people as possible into quality, affordable, and most importantly sustainable, mobile homes.
 They proudly proclaim they can do that at a price of $28 to $29 per square foot, while the average cost of new residential construction in San Antonio runs around $115 per square foot.

 “Not everybody in our town can live in the Stone Oak area, you know,” said Alberto Piña, 31, the company’s president and co-founder.
 “I guess we just don’t think you need to be a six-figure earner to become a homebuyer in this city.”

 Unlike some of their competitors, the Piñas post prices on their website for all of the mobile home models they sell.
 Most of their sales are made online or over the phone.

 “With the millennial generation being the dominant buying demographic in this space, we’re used to buying on Amazon or buying on eBay,” Alberto Piña said.
 “We just figured, ‘Why not move that to the manufactured housing industry?’”